Electrician: Educational Requirements and Career Profile

-Electricians usually gain career training through apprenticeship programs.
-Some electricians may begin the training process by attending a classroom-based vocational program or serving as an electrician's helper; however, these electricians often go on to complete apprenticeships.
+Electricians usually gain career training through an apprenticeship program.
+Some electricians begin the training process by attending a classroom-based vocational program or serving as an electrician's helper; however, these electricians often go on to complete apprenticeships.

 Candidates who hold a high school diploma or the equivalent might apply to become apprentices through various unions, such as the International Brotherhood of Electrical Workers or the National Electrical Contractors Association.
 Completion of these four-year programs allows apprentices to become journeymen and work on both construction and repair projects.

 Apprentices receive approximately 600 hours of in-class instruction on safety principles, electrical circuits and blueprint reading.
-Aside from learning in the classroom, apprentices also receive on-the-job training under the supervision of experienced electricians.
-Apprentices may practice wiring outlets and soldering electrical components.
+Aside from learning in the classroom, apprentices receive on-the-job training under the supervision of experienced electricians.
+Apprentices might practice wiring outlets and soldering electrical components.

 Electricians might work for utility companies, construction firms or service providers.
 Electricians in different industries have varying job duties.
-For example, maintenance electricians working for factories may be required to service and repair assembly lines, while construction electricians who work on remodeling homes may need to install switches and rewire lighting.
+For example, maintenance electricians working for factories might be required to service and repair assembly lines, while construction electricians who work on remodeling homes might need to install switches and rewire lighting.

 Electricians in most states must be licensed by their respective state board.
 Licensing requirements generally include completing a qualifying test on electrical applications and building codes.
-The BLS notes that self-employed electricians working as contractors may need to earn a separate contractor's license and complete a bachelor's degree program in electrical engineering or a related field.
+The BLS notes that self-employed electricians working as contractors might need to earn a separate contractor's license and complete a bachelor's degree program in electrical engineering or a related field.

 Job Outlook and Salary Information

-The BLS stated that opportunities for electricians were expected to increase by 23% between 2010 and 2020.
-The Bureau also noted that employment is very sensitive to economic swings, so electricians may find themselves unemployed when the number of construction projects decreases.
-In May 2012, the BLS reported that the average annual wage for electricians was $53,030.
-Electricians in the top tenth percentile earned $82,930 per year, whereas the bottom tenth percentile earned $30,420 per year.
+The BLS stated that opportunities for electricians were expected to increase by 20% between 2012 and 2022.
+The bureau also noted that employment is very sensitive to economic swings, so electricians might find themselves unemployed when the number of construction projects decreases.

 Related to Electrician: Educational Requirements and Career Profile